zachvalenta/create-python-app/README.md

 # what is this?

-🌱️ seed your Python repo w/ security, auto formatting, an enhanced REPL, and more.
+Scaffold for a Python app seeded with security, auto formatting, an enhanced REPL, and more.

-# how to use?

-* clone the repo (`git clone git@github.com:zachvalenta/create-python-app.git`)
-* remove the `.git` directory and initialize your own (`git init`)
-* make the first commit in your new repo!

-# tooling
+__tooling__

 * __auto formatting__: [Black](https://github.com/ambv/black)
 * __linting__: [flake8](https://gitlab.com/pycqa/flake8)